Ball and Taper Technology

 Ball and taper connection technology, in its simplest form, is the action of balls held securely in tapers machined into the connector’s mandrel.
 The balls are free to move up and down the taper, however when the balls grip the item to be held, they hold it in direct proportion to the load applied.

-1. As the connector is inserted into a close fitting tube, the balls are loose in the taper.
+1. As the connector is inserted into a close fitting tube, the balls are free to roll.

-2. As the connector is inserted fully, the balls are pushed down into the taper gripping the tube.
+2. As the connector is inserted fully, the balls roll up the taper into a retract position.

-3. Once engaged the ball and taper connector cannot be released until the load is removed due to the balls gripping the tube.
+3. Once load is applied, the balls roll down the taper and engage.
+The connector then cannot be released until the load is removed.

 Utilising ball and taper technology, First Subsea's Ballgrab® connectors can be used in a wide variety of scenarios.
 The key advantages ball and taper technology has over traditional connection methods are: